jedisct1/libsodium-doc/password_hashing/README.md

 Even though its memory hardness can be significantly reduced at the cost of extra computations, this function remains an excellent choice today, provided that its parameters are properly chosen.

+Scrypt is available in libsodium since version 0.5.0, which makes it a better choice than Argon2 if compatibility with older libsodium versions is a concern.